These abstract therapy dolls help kids recover from trauma

 Nusboim learned through consultation with practicing therapists that a toy designed for therapy should be interesting in its own right, so a child will want to play with it, but in order for it to be effective as a therapeutic tool, it also needs to be as abstract as possible.
 This allows the child to “project his or her own story onto it with the aid of imagination.”

 In order to accomplish both, Nusboim used a variety of materials, colors, shapes, and textures to create visual interest without association.
-For instance, the “anger” doll is a squat cylindrical shape, with spiky pieces of polyurethane protruding from the body.
+For instance, the “anger” doll is a squat cylindrical shape, with spiky pieces of polyurethane protruding from the body, according to Dezeen.

 Overall, the maplewood base is meant to convey “a feeling of warmth, tranquility, safety, as well as providing a pleasant and smooth surface to the touch,” says Nusboim.
 “Through their shape and texture, the flexible materials represent the child’s inner urges.
 Additionally, the combination of the two main materials is designed to represent a balance between positive and negative experiences.”